 A more modern-day medicinal revelation is that Juniper berries are loaded with antioxidants.

 Pangolin Gin is 43% alcohol, so drink responsibly.

 including nationwide delivery in South Africa.

-- Select one of the 2,500 convenient Pargo pick-up points across South Africa.
-Click here to select the Pargo pick-up point closest to you, and copy the PUP (pick up point reference) number to paste into the required field.
+- Collect from one of the 2,500 convenient Pargo pick-up points across South Africa.
+Click here to find the Pargo pick-up point closest to you.
+Make a note of the PUP (pick up point reference) number to enter into the required field below.

 Got any questions about the payment & delivery form?

 The next page will direct you to our PayFast online payment gateway, however you are not required to set up a PayFast account to make payment.